Making Schools Work

 - creating and supporting cultures of continuous improvement

-By putting a strong focus on teacher collaboration and challenging college- and career-preparatory curricula, Making Schools Work helps schools transform their practices so that students never have to ask, “Why do I need to know this?”
+By putting a strong focus on teacher collaboration and challenging college- and career-preparatory curricula like our nine Advanced Career pathways, Making Schools Work helps schools transform their practices so that students never have to ask, “Why do I need to know this?”
 With Making Schools Work, students connect what they learn in the classroom with their personal interests and goals.

 In schools that adopt Making Schools Work, teams of teachers, counselors and school leaders examine school and classroom practices and student outcomes related to the five focus areas.